grnet/agora-sp/website/docs/features/authenticate.md

  - **Super Admin**: The one that administers the whole system.
  - **Portfolio Admin**: The one responsible for the portfolio and validating Resources and Providers for EOSC onboarding.
- - **Provider Admin**: Who administates the users and services belonging to his Provider.
+ - **Provider Admin**: Who administrates the users and services belonging to his Provider.
  - **Resource Admin**: Who can read everything; can modify/delete services that he is owner/manager of.
  - **Observer**: Who can read everything.